Introduction to Berwick-upon-Tweed Town Council

 Berwick-upon-Tweed Town Council was created on 3rd March 2008 and has voluntary Councillors who represent 7 wards covering Berwick, Tweedmouth and Spittal, which have a combined population of about 12,000.

-The Council meets in Berwick's Town Hall.
-In addition there are committees which focus on Budget & Administration, Local Services, People & Communities and Planning.
+The Council meets at our office on Marygate.
+In addition there are committees which focus on Budget and Administration, Staffing and Corporate Resources, Communities and Local Services, Planning and the Neighbourhood Plan.
 Residents of Berwick-upon-Tweed are encouraged to attend Town Council meetings to discuss local issues; the dates of meetings can be found here.

 The Town Mayor carries out a range of civic duties during the year, as well as chairing the Council.
 The Civic Party is made up of the Town Mayor, Mayoress (or Mayor's Consort), the Sheriff and Sheriff's Lady.
-The Town Council is staffed by a Town Clerk, an Assistant to the Clerk, a Project Officer and a Finance Officer who are based in The Berwick WorkSpace on Marygate (see below for contact details).
+The Town Council is staffed by a Town Clerk, an Assistant to the Clerk, a Project Officer and two Administration Officers who are based in our Office on Marygate (see below for contact details).
 The Civic Party is supported by the Sergeant-at-Mace and Halberdier.